Something Beautiful This Way Comes

 - teacher copy of the book Something Beautiful

-- copy of Venn Diagram for each student (see Attachment One)
+- copy of Venn Diagram for each student (see Handout One)

-- copy of Philanthropy Interview worksheet for each student (see Attachment Two)
+- copy of Philanthropy Interview worksheet for each student (see Handout Two)

 - optional: materials for making an art project

 Interactive Parent / Student Homework: See Handout Two, Lesson Three: Philanthropy Interview.
 Students make contact from home with an elderly person in the community.
 They will need parent help to make the contact.